 “There is a market out there for your product and there are people willing to help you,” he said.

-The West Virginia Development Office is here to help you find export success.
+The West Virginia Department of Economic Development is here to help you find export success.
 Contact a member of our friendly and knowledgeable staff today.